 If you are in good health, with enough jawbone to support an implant, then an implant may be an option for you!
 In fact, your health is more of a factor than your age.

 Implants however are not an option for everyone.
 Patients should be medically evaluated before any implant surgery is scheduled.
 Patients either must have enough bone to support the implant, or be good candidates for surgery to build up the bone where the implant will be placed.

 Chronic illnesses, such as diabetes or leukemia, osteoporosis, etc.. may interfere with healing after surgery.
 Also using tobacco can also slow the healing or cause implants to fail.
 The oral surgeon or periodontist will do a full health consultation and evaluation prior to any treatment.

 If you are a candidate for implants, careful oral hygiene is very important for the success of the implant.
 You must spend time caring for the implant and making sure the area around it is very clean.
 If not, you may increase your risk for gum disease, which can weaken the bone and tissues needed to support the implant post.

 It's a good idea to gather all information about your treatment and carefully discuss implant treatment plans with all providers involved.
-The treatment time involved for dental impants can be longer and the cost higher than that of other procedures.
-Regular dental visits are key to the long~term success of your implant.
-It is recommended that regular recare vistits (cleanings) 2-4 times a year be performed to maintain the health of tissue and bone around all teeth and the implant(s).
-Our dental hygienist and dentists will customize a home care routine for your daily routine to maintain your implant(s) and teeth.
+The treatment time involved for dental implants can be longer and the cost higher than that of other procedures.
+Regular dental visits are key to the long term success of your implant.
+It is recommended that regular recare visits (cleanings) 2-4 times a year be performed to maintain the health of tissue and bone around all teeth and the implant(s).
+Our dental hygienist and dentist will customize a home care routine for your daily routine to maintain your implant(s) and teeth.
 This may include changing your brushing technique, use of an electric toothbrush, flossing, rinses and even possibly the use of a water pik.

 With careful treatment planning and good oral care,